 What Is Virtual Reality Exposure Therapy?

 After this desensitization to a virtual environment, the individual may feel more equipped to take the next step and engage in real life (i.e., in vivo) exposure to the feared object or situation.
-Virtual Reality Exposure Therapy allows for the integration of evidenced based interventions, supported and backed by research for positive mental health wellness outcomes such as cognitive behavioral therapy and mindfulness based approaches.
+Virtual reality exposure therapy allows for the integration of evidenced-based interventions, supported and backed by research for positive mental health wellness outcomes such as cognitive behavioral therapy and mindfulness based approaches.

-Benefits of Virtual Reality Therapy
+Benefits of VRET Over Traditional Exposure Therapy

-This allows for more flexibility in adjusting exposure to target stimuli at any time.
+There are several benefits to engaging in virtual reality exposure therapy.
 Virtual reality can be viewed as a bridge between a virtual stressful environment and the real world.

 What Equipment Is Typically Used for Virtual Reality Therapy?